-Eating one huge salad a day can literally change your life and make a huge difference in your overall health.
-Eating raw veggies does great things for your body, like helping out the digestive system, by providing tons of fiber, while nourishing your body with phytochemicals – which are those great antioxidants and other micronutrients that strengthen your immune system, fight cancer and just generally work to keep us in tip-top shape.
+Eating one huge salad a day can change your life and make a massive difference in your overall health.
+Eating raw veggies does excellent things for your body, like helping the digestive system, by providing tons of fiber while nourishing your body with phytochemicals—which are those great antioxidants and other micronutrients that strengthen your immune system, fight cancer and generally work to keep us in tip-top shape.

-These can be prepared and refrigerated in seperate containers.
+These can be prepared and refrigerated in separate containers.